Ward-Hauge MS, NP

 This culmination of study led April to specialize

-in chronic diseases such as autism (often referred to as pervasive developmental disorder), fibromyalgia,
+in chronic diseases such as autism, fibromyalgia,

 chronic fatigue syndrome and myriad autoimmune and neurological conditions.
 In order to successfully treat these medical problems, April has blended two decades of experience